 The Cisco PSIRT has observed active exploitation of a vulnerability that could lead to increased risk for Cisco customers.
 Cisco will accelerate the publication of a security announcement describing the vulnerability that may or may not include a complete set of patches or workarounds.

-There is the potential for increased public awareness of a vulnerability affecting Cisco products that could lead to increased risk for Cisco customers.
+There is the potential for increased public awareness of a vulnerability affecting Cisco products and/or cloud-hosted services that could lead to increased risk for Cisco customers.
 Cisco will accelerate the publication of a security announcement describing the vulnerability that may or may not include a complete set of patches or workarounds.

 All Cisco security publications are disclosed to customers and the public simultaneously.